meronmkifle/free-cv-builder/README.md

 ## Features

 - Fill in your info once and export as **Word** or **PDF**
-- Clean, professional design — no formatting headaches
+- Clean, professional design, no formatting headaches
 - Basic job description keyword checker
 - Save multiple versions for different roles